Computing all identifiable functions of parameters for ODE models: Examples

 \section{Examples}

-In this section, we illustrate our results on two examples.
-For the first example (Section~\ref{subsec:two_comp}), two compartment model, we show that the single-experiment and multi-experiment functions coincide, so one can find the generators of the field of identifiable functions from coefficients of the input-output equations.
+We illustrate our results with 3 examples.
+In Section~\ref{subsec:two_comp}, Lotka-Volterra model with control, we show that the SE-identifiable and ME-identifiable functions coincide, so one can find the generators of the field of identifiable functions from the coefficients of the IO-equations.
 The second example (Section~\ref{subsec:sf}) is a chemical reaction exhibiting the slow-fast ambiguity~\cite{VR1988}.
-In this example, the bound from Theorem~\ref{thm:me} is exact, and yields that all the parameters are identifiable from two experiments.
-For other models in which there are more multi-experiment identifiable functions than single-experiment ones, we refer to~\cite[Section~III]{VECB}.
+Here, the bound from Theorem~\ref{thm:me} is exact, and yields that all parameters are identifiable from 2 experiments.
+In Section~\ref{sec:LV-mult}, we show another Lotka-Volterra model, for which some of the parameters become identifiable only after 2 experiments.
+For other models with more ME-identifiable functions than SE-identifiable ones, we refer to~\cite[Section~III]{VECB}.
+Finally, in Section~\ref{sec:SEIR}, we apply our results to the SEIR epidemiological model studied in~\cite{TL18}.